MARPE / MSE as a non-Invasive alternative to SARPE in Houston

 Now we offer custom-made MSE / MARPE with 8 holes for extreme cases, see below.

 In this article, you will learn how Dr. Kanaan is correcting severe narrow maxilla utilizing his invented expander with mini implants TADs.

 To make crooked teeth straight and correct crossbites, an expansion might be needed during orthodontic treatment to create enough space and accommodate the crooked teeth.
 This is usually carried with a traditional orthodontic expander called the Rapid Palatal Expander RPE.

 However, in extremely narrow cases with a deficiency of more than 5 mm "like Fig. 1” or in older patients, the traditional RPE might not work for the upper jaw, and a more aggressive approach might be needed to open the mid palatal suture.

 What are the other treatment options if the traditional RPE is not indicated?

-Surgically Assisted Rapid Palatal Expansion SARPE was introduced by Dr. Brown in 1938.
-He suggested to split the center of the palatal bone surgically and following the surgery with the use of the traditional RPE to expand the maxilla.
+Surgically Assisted Rapid Palatal Expansion SARPE was introduced by Dr. Brown in 1938 (REF).
+He suggested splitting the center of the palatal bone surgically and following the surgery with the use of the traditional RPE to expand the maxilla.
 This split will minimize the resistance of expansion from the bone especially in adult cases or cases with more than 5 mm of deficiency.